CSIS-iLab/india-states/_posts/2020-05-06-cerc-prepares-blueprint-for-new-tariff-regulations-for-renewable-projects.md

 is_analysis: false

 ---
-The Central Electricity Regulatory Commission (CERC) has proposed draft regulations for determination of tariff from renewable energy sources. **Source**: [Mercom](https://mercomindia.com/cerc-prepares-blueprint-new-tariff-regulations-renewable-projects/) **In detail**: [CERC order](http://www.cercind.gov.in/2020/draft_reg/DR-29.04.2020.pdf)
+The Central Electricity Regulatory Commission (CERC) has proposed draft regulations for determination of tariff from renewable energy sources.